 Our program offers:

-The Division of Pediatric Endocrinology presents a free group session series designed for both parents, caregivers, and their children.
-This interactive series, Healthy Attitudes: Nutrition, Growth, and Exercise, will address topics such as healthy cooking, developing meal plans, and exercise.
+The Division of Pediatric Endocrinology has developed a free group program for eligible children and their families/caregivers.
+This interactive series, the Kids and Teens Healthy Weight Program, addresses topics such as healthy cooking, developing meal plans, and exercise.

 Group sessions are designed for children to develop an understanding on the role of diet/ nutrition and exercise and how it plays a part in a healthy lifestyle.
 Children have fun learning the science of nutrition and exercise.
-Groups are are peer related and supportive. *All sessions are free of charge to patients of the Pediatric Endocrinology practice.
+Groups are are peer related and supportive.
+All sessions are free of charge to patients of the Pediatric Endocrinology practice.
 For information about the Fall 2015 sessions, Download the Kids and Teens Healthy Weight Program Fall-Winter 2015 Program Session Schedule [PDF] or call 646-962-3442.

 NewYork-Presbyterian/Weill Cornell Medical Center